-Last year I entered a contest- and promptly forgot all about it.
+I entered a writing contest- and promptly forgot all about it.
 I remembered it when I learned who had won- it wasn’t me.
 Not even second place.
 But that’s ok.

-Real Simple magazine sponsors an annual “Life Lessons” writing contest.
-The assignment is to write about
+Real Simple magazine sponsored a “Life Lessons” writing contest.
+The assignment was to write about

 “What single decision changed your life?”

 I think life consists of a series of decisions, each of which trigger a consequence, and usually another decision.
 As I reflected on my life, I identified several pivotal decisions, but one in particular stood out- it was simple, spontaneous and surprising.

 Like I said, I didn’t win and that’s fine with me because the winning essay deserved the honor.